temporalio/documentation/README.md

 This directory contains logs of major changes to the documentation.

-The information at [docs.temporal.io](http://docs.temporal.io) changes frequently, but bigger and more notable changes over a period of time are often captured and logged there.
+The information at [docs.temporal.io](http://docs.temporal.io) changes frequently, but bigger and more notable changes are captured in the changelog.

 ### Snipsync code synchronization tooling